slazarov/python-bittrex-websocket-aio/README.md

 Check the examples folder.

 # Change log
+0.0.0.2.5 - 22/04/2018
+* Custom urls can now be passed to the client
+* If `cfscrape` is installed, the client will automatically use it

 0.0.2 - 14/04/2018
 * Implemented reconnection
 * Implemented private account-level methods.
 Check `authenticate(self, api_key, api_secret)`.